USEPA/EPA_OMEGA_Model/ALPHA_Documentation/overview.rst

 Config String Expansion
 +++++++++++++++++++++++

-Each string in the sim batch config_set cell array is evaluated to determine how many simulations it defines.
-As seen above, each tag may be used to define multiple values.
+Each string in the sim batch config_set cell array is evaluated to determine how many simulations are defined.
+As previously explained, each tag may be used to define multiple values.
 Each config string is expanded to a full factorial combination of all of its elements.
 The expanded set of strings is stored in the sim batch expanded_config_set property after the expand_config_set() method is called.
 Config set expansion is handled automatically by the class_REVS_sim_batch run_sim_cases() method but under certain circumstances it may also be useful to manually expand the config set, although this is not typically done.
 Manual expansion could be used to examine the number of cases represented by a config set without having to commit to running any simulations.

 For example, the following tag could be used within a config string to run simulations with and without engine start-stop: